1863 Assistant Director, Student Employment

 2. Facilitates effective and efficient operation by developing appropriate policies and procedures, while promoting a strong service-oriented image to students, employers, administration, faculty, and staff.

-3. Assists students in their personal employment development by providing job information and job search strategies to meet their goals and opportunities for experiential learning.
+3. Assists students in their personal employment development by providing job information and job search strategies that meets their goals and opportunities for experiential learning.

 4. Administers the federal Job Location and Development (JLD) funding program and the Leaders in Community Service Program while satisfying the community service requirement of the federal work study program.
 Ensures optimal use of federal work study funds in accordance with established federal, state, and University guidelines Identifies and maintains partnerships with local non-profit agencies to participate in the federal programs.